Immediate Roadside Sanctions (“IRS”) Lawyers in Alberta

 What can a lawyer do to help me review my Immediate Roadside Sanction in Alberta?

-When you log into the SafeRoads portal, the Administrative Penalties Information System will provide you with access to the disclosure package that will be considered by SafeRoads in your hearing.
+When you log into the SafeRoads portal, the Administrative Penalties Information System will provide you with access to the disclosure package that will be presented to SafeRoads for your hearing.

 In preparation for the hearing, our lawyers will do the following: